Respiratory Care Devices Market worth $27.6 billion by 2026 – Exclusive Report by MarketsandMarkets™

 Growth Boosting Factors:

-Based on end user, the respiratory care devices market is segmented into broadly categorized into three major end-user segments—hospitals, home care settings, and ambulatory care centers.
-In 2019, hospitals accounted for the largest market share.
-Growing public-private partnerships to improve access to healthcare services along with rapid developments in healthcare infrastructure and improving access to healthcare services are expected to be the key factors driving the growth of the respiratory care devices market for hospitals in emerging economies in the coming years.
+Based on the end-user, the respiratory care devices market is segmented into hospitals, home care settings, and ambulatory care centers.
+In 2020, hospitals accounted for the largest market share.
+Their financial capabilities, which allow them to purchase expensive instruments, and the availability of trained professionals to operate these instruments, have ensured the high percentage of hospitals in this market.
+Home care settings are expected to witness the highest growth during the forecast period, mainly due to the development of compact and lightweight respiratory care devices that are easier to carry and operate.

-Asia Pacific market to witness the highest growth during the forecast period

-the respiratory care devices market is divided into five regions—North America, Europe, the Asia Pacific, Latin America, and the Middle East & Africa.
-These regions are further analyzed at the country levels.
-North America held the largest share of the respiratory care devices market in 2019, followed by Europe and the Asia Pacific.
-The Asia Pacific market is projected to grow at the highest CAGR during the forecast period, due to due to the presence of a large pool of respiratory patients, increasing healthcare expenditure, rapidly developing healthcare infrastructure, rising per capita income, growing middle-class population, and growing prevalence of tobacco smoking in this region.
-Also, APAC is becoming a medical tourism hub and is considered as one of the fastest-growing markets for medical procedures and devices.
-Low infrastructure and treatment costs and the availability of highly educated physicians have driven medical tourists to APAC countries, particularly India and China.

 Request Sample Pages@ https://www.marketsandmarkets.com/requestsampleNew.asp?id=368